Macey Fraser: Utah Royals

 Fraser signed with Utah Royals on 16 April 2024, for a record A-League Women transfer fee.
 Fraser made her debut on 25 May 2024 in a 1–0 defeat to the Kansas City Current in the NWSL.
 In September 2025, Fraser departed from Utah on a mutual contract termination.

 Return to Wellington Phoenix

 In September 2025, it was announced that Fraser returned to the Wellington Phoenix ahead of the 2025–26 A-League Women season, signing a three-year contract.
+Fraser made her return to the Phoenix on 14 March 2026 against Brisbane Roar in a 3–0 win.
+On 25 March, in her second match since her return, Fraser scored a free kick from 20 metres in a 2–1 defeat against the Central Coast Mariners at Polytec Stadium, Gosford, Australia.

+On 12 August 2026, it was announced that Fraser and Wellington Phoenix had mutually agreed to terminate the remainder of her contract.
+During her return to the club, Fraser made seven substitute appearances and scored one goal.

 International career

 Fraser was selected for the New Zealand U17 squad for the 2017 OFC U-16 Women's Championship.
 She made her debut in the opening game as they beat Tahiti U17 17–1.
 Fraser scored her only goal of the tournament in the third game, as New Zealand beat Samoa U17 8–0.
 New Zealand went on to win the tournament and qualify for the 2018 FIFA U-17 Women's World Cup in Uruguay.
 Fraser was named in the squad that travelled to Uruguay as New Zealand made history by becoming the first New Zealand football side to ever win a medal at a FIFA tournament.

 Fraser made one appearance for the New Zealand U20 side, a 1–0 defeat to Australia U20 behind closed doors.

 In February 2024, Fraser was called up to the New Zealand senior side for the first time for the 2024 Women's Olympic Football Tournament – Oceania Qualifier.
 She made her debut in the opening game, as New Zealand beat Tonga 3–0.
 In the following game Fraser scored her first senior international goal as New Zealand beat Samoa 6–0.

 On 4 July 2024, Fraser was called up to the New Zealand Squad for the 2024 Summer Olympics.